-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedics, spinal, or manual physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or completed a residency or fellowship in orthopedics, spinal, or manual physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

-You can find physical therapists who have these and other credentials by using “Find a PT,” the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association.
+This tool can help you search for physical therapists with specific clinical expertise in your geographic area.

-General tips when you're looking for a physical therapist (or any other health care provider):
+General tips when you are looking for a physical therapist (or any other health care provider):

-- Get recommendations from family and friends or from other health care providers.
+- Get recommendations from family, friends, or other health care providers.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.
+- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible and say what makes your symptoms worse.

+Medscape.
 Cervical radiculopathy.
 Medscape website. http://emedicine.medscape.com/article/94118-overview.
-Accessed March 15, 2014.
+Updated October 8, 2018.
+Accessed February 10, 2021.

+Medscape.
 Cervical radiculopathy clinical presentation.
-Medscape website. http://emedicine.medscape.com/article/94118-clinical.
-Accessed March 15, 2014.
+Medscape website. https://emedicine.medscape.com/article/94118-clinical.
+Updated October 8, 2018.
+Accessed February 10, 2021.

-*PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
+*PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.